jess-miles/nyt-engagement/README.md

 ### Likes Distribution (All Posts)
 <img src="./images/dist-likes.png" width=90%>

 The distributions of all Facebook posts and the smaller subset of posts matched to articles were quite similar.
-Although I modeled them separately, I used results from both sets of models in my final conclusions, without differentiating.
+Although I modeled them separately, I used results from both sets of models in my final recommendations.

 There appeared to be a slight uptick in engagement when posts were made on weekends, so I engineered a categorical variable for that.

 I also engineered a categorical variable for time of day the post was made, as posts made in the morning and evening appeared to get more engagement.

-When I visualized the most frequent words for high versus average engagement, I saw that words related to 2016 presidential candidates were more common in high engagement than in average.
+When I visualized the most frequent words for high versus low engagement, I saw that words related to 2016 presidential candidates were more common in high engagement than in average.
 Otherwise though, they looked quite similar.

-### Word Frequencies for Average Engagement
+### Word Frequencies for Low Engagement
 <img src="./images/eda-wordfreq-avg.png" width=90%>

 ### Word Frequencies for High Engagement